-If the insured has a loss in working capacity of at least 25%, the benefit is equal to 80% of earnings.
-The benefit is payable after a 2-day waiting period.
+If the insured has an assessed loss in working capacity of at least 10%, the benefit is equal to 80% of the insured's earnings.
+The benefit is paid after a 1-day waiting period.

-The maximum annual earnings for benefit calculation purposes are 106,800 francs.
+The maximum annual earnings for benefit calculation purposes are 126,000 francs.